karttur/setup-ide/_posts/2017/2017-12-26-install-gis.md

 When I installed GRASS version 7.8.3 in October 2020 I just downloaded the binary file, opened the disk image (<span class='file'>dmg</span> file) and dragged the binary GRASS application file to my <span class='file'>Applications</span> directory.
 And magically it all worked.

+# STOP HERE

+If your installation using the binary diskimage, and it all went through, you are fine.
+Skip the rest of this post.
+I only keep it as a backup if I ever need to revert to another kind of installation.

 #### GRASS addons requirements

 GRASS comes with an impressive amount of installed modules, but you can also install [addons](https://grass.osgeo.org/grass78/manuals/addons/).
-To install and compile addons on a Mac OSX machine, you must have [Xcode](https://developer.apple.com/xcode/) installed.
+To install and compile addons on a MacOS machine, you must have [Xcode](https://developer.apple.com/xcode/) installed.
 Either the full version or the command line version.
 If you do not need the full version the command version works fine.
 If you encounter errors relating to Xcode and GRASS, please look at [https://grasswiki.osgeo.org/wiki/MacOSX_GRASS_errors](https://grasswiki.osgeo.org/wiki/MacOSX_GRASS_errors).

 Check and manage your Xcode installation with [xcode-select](https://macops.ca/developer-binaries-on-os-x-xcode-select-and-xcrun/).